 If informal coaching and mentoring does not improve the performance, the PI/Supervisor shall develop an Action Plan.
 The Action Plan shall include: (a) a detailed description of all relevant performance deficiencies and prior attempts to address the performance deficiencies; (b) specific steps and improvements which the Postdoctoral Scholar must satisfy; (c) a defined timeline in which the steps and improvements must be satisfactorily made; and (d) a list of University resources (e.g., CELT, online training, EAP, etc.) which may be helpful to the Postdoctoral Scholar.
 A copy of the completed Action Plan shall be sent to the respective Department Chair and to the Graduate College Dean.
 The PI/Supervisor shall meet with the Postdoctoral Scholar to present/discuss the Action Plan.
 Regular meetings between the PI/Supervisor and Postdoctoral Scholar are expected during the period of the Action Plan.
 The PI/Supervisor is responsible for documenting progress (or lack thereof) during the period of the Action Plan.

-If the Action Plan is not successful after a period of sixty (60) days, a written Notice of Unsatisfactory Performance may be given to the Postdoctoral Scholar (see below for the required procedure for Notice of Dismissal).
+If the Action Plan is not successful after a period of sixty (60) days, a written Notice of Unsatisfactory Performance may be given to the Postdoctoral Scholar and the dismissal process may begin (see below for the required procedure for Notice of Dismissal).

 10.4 Dismissal